pymssql/pymssql/docs/faq.rst

 Cannot connect to SQL Server
 ============================

-If your script can't connect to a *SQL Server* instance, try the following:
+If your Python program/script can't connect to a *SQL Server* instance, try the
+following:

+* By default *SQL Server* 2005 and newer don't accept remote connections, you have to use *SQL Server Surface Area Configuration* and/or *SQL Server Configuration Manager* to enable specific protocols and network adapters;
+  don't forget to restart *SQL Server* after making these changes,

+* If *SQL Server* is on a remote machine, check whether connections are not blocked by any intermediate firewall device, firewall software, antivirus software, or other security facility,

 * Check that you can connect with another tool.